 Timetables are subject to change.
-You should check your personal timetable regularly to ensure that you are either on campus or online at the right times.
+You should check your personal timetable regularly.

 Your personal timetable

 Accessing your timetable via Minerva

 Log into Minerva using your username and password (you may need to complete the DUO security check).

 This will take you to MyTimetable.
 From here, you can either remain on the default mobile site (where you can see your upcoming activities) or navigate to the desktop site (where you have more viewing options).